syncarr/syncarr/README.md

     [general]
-    sync_bidirectionally = 1 # sync from instance A to B **AND** instance B to A auto_search = 1 # start search on all new content added
+    sync_bidirectionally = 1 # sync from instance A to B **AND** instance B to A auto_search = 0 # search is automatically started on new content - disable by setting to 0
     ```

     **Note** If `sync_bidirectionally` is set to `1`, then instance A will require either `profile_id` or `profile` AND `path` as well